-Alexandra Golt (MSc candidate, University of Northern British Columbia) is studying the impacts of glyphosate-based herbicides (GBH) on the reproduction of forest understory plants.
-These herbicides are used in forestry operations across Canada to reduce populations of competitive plant species.
-They are used on a wide provincial scale and are applied to cutover areas annually.
-In previous research, she found that GBHs cause multiple changes to prickly rose, such as a reduction in pollen viability, seed pods that do not open, and significant colour changes to the anthers, carpels, and petals.
-Her research is looking at how these changes impact detection and visitation by insect pollinators, as well as whether or not insect pollinators and hummingbirds are exposed to GBH through consumption of contaminated pollen or nectar from GBH-treated plants.
-It is critical that we understand how residues of glyphosate, even years after application, are changing food webs and the complex dynamics of plant and animal communities that exist in forest ecosystems
+Alexandra Golt (MSc candidate, University of Northern British Columbia) is studying the impacts of glyphosate-based herbicides (GBH) on the reproduction morphology of forest under-story plants.
+GBH are used in forestry operations across Canada to reduce populations of competitive plant species to crop trees.
+These herbicides are used on a wide provincial scale and are applied to cutblocks annually.
+In my previous research, we found that GBH cause multiple changes to prickly rose, such as a reduction in pollen viability, non-dehiscent anthers, and significant colour changes to the anthers, carpels, and petals.
+I am looking at how these changes impact detection and visitation by insect pollinators, as well as whether or not insect pollinators and hummingbirds are exposed to GBH through consumption of contaminated pollen or nectar from GBH-treated plants.
+It is critical that we understand how residues of glyphosate, even years after application, are changing food webs and the complex dynamics of plant and animal communities that exist in forest ecosystems.

-Oliver Holt (MSc Candidate, University of Northern British Columbia) is investigating how predator diets affect caribou distribution across a range of habitats in the mountainous northern boreal region of British Columbia.
-Oliver has developed partnerships with Indigenous and non-Indigenous governments to support a community-based approach to monitoring the dietary preferences of focal predators of caribou, such as wolves.
+Oliver Holt (MSc Candidate, University of Northern British Columbia) is investigating the relationship between predator diet and caribou distribution across a gradient of habitat disturbance in the mountainous northern boreal region of British Columbia.
+Oliver has developed foundational partnerships with Indigenous and non-Indigenous governments to support a community-based approach to monitoring the dietary niche of the focal predators of caribou using stable isotope analysis.
 Additionally, he will use caribou GPS collar data that has been collected in a collaborative framework, to investigate the distributional response of caribou to habitat disturbance and predator diet composition.
 His research is the first investigation into how predator-prey dynamics can influence caribou population dynamics in northwestern British Columbia.

-Owen Lucas (MSc candidate, Trent University) is looking at shrub expansion across Arctic regions, a concept commonly referred to as “shrubification."
-This has been well documented in tundra regions, but less has been done to assess the extent of shrub expansion directly within the boreal biome at a large spatial and temporal scale despite strong evidence that it is occurring in some regions.
+Owen Lucas (MSc candidate, Trent University) is studying shrub expansion across Arctic regions, a concept commonly referred to as “shrubification”.
+This has been well-documented in tundra regions, but less has been done to assess the extent of shrub expansion directly within the boreal biome at a large spatial and temporal scale despite dramatic evidence that it is occurring in some regions.
 His research aims to establish a method of assessing shrubification of the boreal forest across space and time by combining field, lidar and satellite data.
 This method will be tested and applied in the Kluane region of Yukon to assess the extent to which shrubification has occurred and to better understand the impacts these changes are having on biodiversity in the region.

-Adam Kirkwood (PhD candidate, Laurentian University) is mapping changes in permafrost conditions in the Hudson Bay Lowlands and how these changes impact the storage of mercury.
-This project will map mercury storage in soils of the Hudson Bay Lowlands and look at the transformation of inorganic mercury into its biologically available form of methylmercury, a process known as mercury methylation.
-This research will help us understand how microbial communities in the environment perform methylation and how permafrost thaw can change these microbial communities.
-By mapping both mercury storage and areas where permafrost thaw is abundant, the goal is for this project to be able to identify areas where mercury methylating microbial communities might be more abundant and therefore determine which types of permafrost environments or areas may have high potentials for mercury methylation.
+Adam Kirkwood (PhD candidate, Laurentian University) is on mapping changes in permafrost conditions in the Hudson Bay Lowlands, and studying how these changes impact the storage of mercury.
+This project will create a map of mercury storage in soils of the Hudson Bay Lowlands, and will look at the transformation of inorganic mercury to it's biologically available form of methylmercury, a process known as mercury methylation.
+This research will work to understand how microbial communities in the environment perform this process of methylation, and how permafrost thaw can change these microbial communities.
+By mapping both mercury storage and areas where permafrost thaw is abundant, the goal is for this project to be able to identify areas where mercury methylating microbial communities might be more abundant, and therefore determine which types of permafrost environments or areas may have high potentials for mercury methylation.
 This work is important since methylmercury is a contaminant of concern, and may impact subsistence fishing practices of Northern communities.

 Haley Moskal (MSc candidate, Laurentian University) is studying aquatic biodiversity recovery in Killarney Provincial Park.
-These lakes have faced multiple stressors, including historic acidification from Sudbury smelter emissions as well as the current effects of climate warming, browning and invasive species.
-Haley will repeat a detailed biodiversity study carried out between 1995 and 1997 using the original sites and sampling methods to assess the recovery of various sensitive indicator species including benthic and pelagic fish, zooplankton, amphipods, and mayflies in the Killarney Wilderness Park watersheds.
+These lakes have faced multiple stressors including historic acidification from Sudbury smelter emissions as well as the current effects of climate warming, browning and invasive species.
+A detailed biodiversity study from 1995-1997 will be repeated using the original sites and sampling methods to assess the recovery of various sensitive indicator species, including crayfish, benthic and pelagic fish, amphipods, and mayflies, within the Killarney Wilderness Park watersheds.
 The overall goal of her research is to assess the trends in recovery of aquatic biodiversity.
 Another important focus of the project will be the assessment of the effectiveness of the protected area that is Killarney Wilderness Park for the recovery of biodiversity.
-This research could prove to be useful for understanding ecosystem connectivity and the role of protected areas for resilience and recovery of diverse biotic communities within freshwater ecosystems.